josephluck/site/src/resume.md

 **Fantastec Technology** _Front End Lead - April 2018 to Present_

 Fantastec is a sports technology start-up dedicated to helping sports fans engage with their favourite sports, teams, and players.
-I lead Fantastec's front-end team and liase with the wider product team and stakeholders to build several products.
+I lead Fantastec's front-end team and liaise with the wider product team and stakeholders to build several products.
 During Fanstastec's early stages I have a large part to play in the UI and UX of several products and I have been fortunate enough to establish several best practises such as style-guides, atomic design, functional / typesafe programming and component-based architecture.
-During my first month, I lead a migration away from a proprietary framework that severly hindered productivity to a modern stack consisting of Typescript, Styled Components, Next and React.
+During my first month, I lead a migration away from a proprietary framework that severely hindered productivity to a modern stack consisting of Typescript, Styled Components, Next and React.

 **Goodlord** _Software Engineer - November 2016 to April 2018_

 Goodlord is a property technology company, primarily serving estate agents and tenants in the UK.
-I worked at Goodlord during a period of high growth both comercially and internally.
+I worked at Goodlord during a period of high growth both commercially and internally.
 I saw the core engineering team grow from a mere 6 to over 20 strong and during that period, I was involved and helped build features for several projects both customer-facing and internal.
 Whilst at Goodlord, I helped design and engineer a framework built around React called Helix and introduced the team to modern front-end techniques such as component-driven design and unidirectional data flow.

 **Commusoft** _Senior front-end engineer - March 2016 to November 2016_